 Moderation Analysis In AMOS [Case Study]

-Let’s assume we investigate if financial regulation has a moderating effect on the financial investment relationship with risk.
+Let’s assume we investigate if financial regulation has a moderating effect on the relationship between financial investment and risk.

 In this case, regulation is the moderator variable (Mo), investment is the independent variable (X), and risk is the dependent variable (Y).
 In other words, we will investigate the moderating effects of regulation on the